linker-junhao/int-component-ts/README.md

 ### [drag-drop](https://github.com/linkerGitHub/int-component-ts/blob/master/components/drag-drop/README.md)

 ## other
-run example with command `npm run vite:dev-example`
+* RUN EXAMPLE: run example with command `npm run vite:dev-example`
+* SLOW DOWNLOADING SPEED: I used `.npmrc` to get faster packaged download speed. if you encountered slow downloading speed, you can delete the file or change the config in the file.